 Motivation in the workplace can be extremely challenging because most people are ONLY able to motivate people who think like they think.

-In the corporate world, managers strive for diversity but they’ve seldom had the training to motivate a diverse group of people with an assortment of motivational profiles.
+In the corporate world, managers strive for diversity.
+But how many managers do you know who have had the training to motivate a diverse group of people with an assortment of motivational profiles?

 A manager may know what worked to motivate so-and-so -- or what self motivation techniques worked when they themselves were in a similar situation -- and they try a one-size-fits-all approach.